-The Qikiqtani Region of Baffin Island is characterized by long cold winters and short cool summers, with continuous daylight from approximately May to August, and continuous darkness from November through February.
+The Qikiqtani Region is characterized by long cold winters and short cool summers, with continuous daylight from approximately May to August, and continuous darkness from November through February.

-5.1 REGIONAL LANDSCAPE
+5.1 REGIONAL LANDSCAPE, CLIMATE AND HYDROLOGY

-The Project lies within the zone of continuous permafrost, with an active layer thickness of up to two metres and a permafrost depth that may be as much as 700 m deep, based on extrapolation from temperature gradients measured in a 400 m-deep thermistor-instrumented drill hole located on site.
-The presence of permafrost greatly increases ground stability at depth but at surface it can affect the rates of soil erosion through the formation of ice wedges and patterned ground, pingos and palsas, massive ground ice, thermokarst, and mass wasting (i.e., solifluction).
+The Project lies within the zone of continuous permafrost, with an active layer thickness of up to two metres and a permafrost depth that may be as much as 610 m deep, based on extrapolation from temperature gradients measured in a 400 m-deep thermistor-instrumented drill hole located on site (Baffinland, 2012; Volume 3).
+The presence of permafrost greatly increases ground stability at depth but at surface it can affect the rates of soil erosion through the formation of ice wedges and patterned ground, pingos and palsas, massive ground ice, thermokarst, and mass wasting (i.e. solifluction).